Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-36 - Configure scheduled events so you are notified of upcoming maintenance events for example reboot.
+### SAP-36 - Configure scheduled events so you are notified of upcoming maintenance events for example reboot

 **Category: Azure Health**